-You visit Phsar Thmei as much as to see the iconic exterior as for the goods on offer and if you want tourist tat you head out of the centre to the Russian Market.
-If you want to stock up on fruit or veg, invest in a few gold bangles or do an incense stick stock fill for your house shrine then head down to Phsar Chas.
-It is, needless to say, a fascinating spot for a stroll as well.
+You visit Phsar Thmei as much as to see the iconic exterior as for the goods on offer and if you want tourist tat you head out of the centre of towm to the Russian Market.
+If you want to stock up on fruit or veg, invest in a few gold bangles or do an incense stick stock fill for your house shrine then your two best options in the downtown area are Phsar Chas and nearby (and larger) Phsar Kandal.
+Both are, needless to say, fascinating spots for a stroll and a bite to eat.

-Back to the market itself and the covered central area covers dried goods, household items, clothes and… yes, hairdressing salons and gold shops.
+Back to the market itself, the covered central area covers dried goods, household items, clothes and… yes, hairdressing salons and gold shops—including an entire section doing facials in the centre of the market!
 A bewildering array of fruit and vegetables skirt the market edges, while there’s a small but interesting fresh fish section in the southeast corner.

 If you’re Up for a filling meal after your wander through the market, exit onto the south side (Street 110) and walk to the southeast corner and start south on Street 13.
 Almost immediately on your left you’ll see a bustling noodle shop—there is no English sign, just look for Pratna Guesthouse.
 Almost no English is spoken and there was no English menu, but we had a 5,000 riel bowl here which kept us going half the day.

 Stuart McDonald co-founded Travelfish.org with Samantha Brown in 2004.
 He has lived in Thailand, Cambodia and Indonesia, where he worked as an under-paid, under-skilled language teacher, an embassy staffer, a newspaper web-site developer, freelancing and various other stuff.
 His favourite read is The Art of Travel by Alain de Botton.